-Before, it was possible that if you had the monopoly of a particular product in the market, consumers would have no alternative than to buy from you.
+Before, it was possible that if you had the monopoly of a particular product in the market, consumers would have no alternative but to buy from you.

 But today, the internet has helped to shift power from the producers to the consumers.
 The consumer now can search for alternative products on Google, etc., and buy online.

 Second, let us also look at it another way.
 Say you have produced a particular product for some time now in a single colour, e.g. orange.

 And business has gone great for you over the years selling your orange product.
-But what if you get a sizeable number of inquiries for your product in colour purple!
+But what if you get a sizeable number of inquiries for your product in the colour purple!

 Would you stick to your guns and try to convince your customer about the virtues of your orange product?
 What if your customer doesn’t fall for your sales antics but insists on purple?
 Worse yet, what if your customer goes to your competitor?!
 Would you say then that power lies with you or with your customers?

 Third, without your customers, you can’t be in business.
-With the aid of social media marketing, it is now even possible to find an online ‘community’ for your product before manufacture!
+With the aid of social media marketing, it is now possible to find an online “community” for your product before manufacture!

 This reason is why I tell business owners to use social listening to get to know what their online community is saying about their product, service or brand and not use social media to blast posts about their brand.

 So how can business owners use social listening?
 It’s by creating buyer personas based on their existing or potential customers.
-And building a strategy from that, to listen to what persons that fit these buyer personas are saying on selected social networks about your brand or industry.In the past, it was possible that if you had the monopoly of a particular product in the market, consumers would have no alternative than to buy from you.
+Build a strategy from that by listening to what persons fitting these buyer personas are saying about your brand or industry on selected social networks.In the past, it was possible that if you had the monopoly of a particular product in the market, consumers would have no alternative than to buy from you.
 Click To Tweet